pgbackrest/pgbackrest/CONTRIBUTING.md

 #### Setting up the command to be run

 The [harnessConfig.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/common/harnessConfig.h) describes a list of functions that should be used when configuration options are required for a command being tested.
 Options are set in a `StringList` which must be defined and passed to the function `harnessCfgLoad()` with the command.
-For example, the following will set up a test to run `pgbackrest --repo-path=test/test-0/repo info` command on multiple repositories, one which is encrypted:
+For example, the following will set up a test to run `pgbackrest --repo-path=test/test-0/repo info` command on multiple repositories, one of which is encrypted:
 ```
 StringList *argList = strLstNew();                                  // Create an empty string list
 hrnCfgArgRawZ(argList, cfgOptRepoPath, TEST_PATH_REPO);             // Add the --repo-path option